lauler1/cppfront/docs/basics/Key_features.md

 ### Order independence

-No forward declarations inCpp2 because we forward-declare everything in the Cpp1 code.
+No forward declarations in Cpp2 because we forward-declare everything in the Cpp1 code.
 Functions and objects can be declared in any order because Cppfront warrants the declaration, e.g.:

 Cppfront:
 ```c++